mikependon/RepoDB.NET/pages/references/unitofwork.md

 }
 ```

-Then create a repository class that inherits either the [DbRepository](/class/dbrepository) or [BaseRepository](/class/baserepository).
+Then, create a repository class that inherits either the [DbRepository](/class/dbrepository) or [BaseRepository](/class/baserepository).
 On this class, implement the newly created `IOrderRepository` interface, the one that implements the `IRepository<TEntity>` interface.

 ```csharp
 public class OrderRepository : BaseRepository<Order, SqlConnection>, IOrderRepository